mehdirezaie/Facebook/README.md

 <img src="https://github.com/mehdirezaie/Facebook/blob/master/figs/checkins.png" width="800">

 #### Comparison with Stock Market
 Based on the analysis on Check In counts, I realized that Disneyland business comes to fruition starting about January each year.
-Looking at the NYSE data from https://www.marketwatch.com/investing/stock/dis, as shown in the following, we can see a similar pattern in Walt Disney Co. stock prices. __I would like to conduct a cross correlation analysis to quantify the potential correlation between Facebook Check In counts and the stock price for Walk Disney Co., and train a Machine Learning model eg. Feed Forward Neural Network to predict the next low and high of the stock price.__
+Looking at the NYSE data from https://www.marketwatch.com/investing/stock/dis, as shown in the following, we can see a similar pattern in the Walt Disney Co. stock prices. __As my main project, I would like to conduct a cross correlation analysis to quantify the potential correlation between Facebook Check In counts and the stock prices for Walk Disney Co., and train a Machine Learning model eg. Feed Forward Neural Network to predict the next lows and highs of Walt Disney Co.'s stock prices.__

 <img src="https://github.com/mehdirezaie/Facebook/blob/master/figs/dis_nyse_stock.png" width="800">

 ## Monthly average in Talking About counts for TESLA, FORD, and CHEVROLET
 Another interesting thing I find in the Facebook dataset is that Facebook users tend to talk more about cars around January.
 In the following figure, I am showing the monthly average of Taling About counts for three companies, `Chevrolet`, `Ford`, and `Tesla`.
-All three cases share the same pattern.
+All three cases share the same pattern, rising about January.
+This indicates that car companies introduce their new car models in January, and dealerships try to offer really good deals to get their old models off the parking lots.
+Facebook users are talking about new models and the deals of last year's cars.
+It would be worthwhile to conduct a cross correlation analysis to quantitatively model the relationship between the stock prices of car companies and Facebook users' activities.

 <img src="https://github.com/mehdirezaie/Facebook/blob/master/figs/cars.png" width="800">